-Strategic issue How the Department will address the issue in 2025-26 What progress, if any, has been made as at 30 April 2025, if applicable driving to and from races when alcohol is involved.
+Strategic issue How the Department will address the issue in 2025-26 What progress, if any, has been made as at 30 April 2025, if applicable regional Victoria, highlighting the risks associated with driving to and from races when alcohol is involved.
 4. Planning and work to develop a safe and direct walking and bike riding link for the Alphington community with improved safety and connectivity.
 5. The Building and Plumbing Commission and its new powers will be implemented over 2025 and 2026 to oversee building and plumbing industries across the state.
 6. Build a new Hampton Pier and Fishermans Jetty as the existing structures were found unsafe and were closed from public use.
 The new pier and jetty will provide safe and accessible facilities for the community.
-7. Continuing to improve safety, access, and efficiency by strengthening and replacing bridges across the state for all road users including High Productivity Freight Vehicles dangers and potential consequences when e-scooters are used illegally.
-4. A world-first 18-month trial was started to assess the impact of THC in medicinal cannabis on driving performance, and how this will relate to road safety.
-5. A new online reporting form was launched for Victorians to anonymously report unregistered builders and plumbers who operate without proper qualifications, insurance, or compliance with industry standards.
-6. Continued with the cladding safety program to identify and rectify non-compliant or non-conforming external wall cladding products on buildings.
+7. Continuing to improve safety, access, and efficiency by strengthening and replacing bridges across the state for all road users including High Productivity Freight Vehicles major highways and freeways to improve safety.
+Launched a new road safety campaign highlighting the dangers and potential consequences when e-scooters are used illegally.
+A world-first 18-month trial was started to assess the impact of THC in medicinal cannabis on driving performance, and how this will relate to road safety.
+A new online reporting form was launched for Victorians to anonymously report unregistered builders and plumbers who operate without proper qualifications, insurance, or compliance with industry standards.
+Continued with the cladding safety program to identify and rectify non-compliant or non-conforming external wall cladding products on buildings.